The communication with the AFE is made via a daisy-chain, which means that all

 In addition, this must be done for each string.

-In Fig. 4.14, the tables are represented to ease the comprehension.
+In Fig. 4.14, the tables are

 When writing the configuration, the driver also reads it to check that it was